r-zip/rotation-estimation/README.md

 pip install -e .
 ```

-Now you should be able to run the code.
-Alternatively, you can install pytorch3d with CUDA support, if you have a compatible graphics card.

 #### Dataset

 We are using the [ShapeNetCore dataset](https://shapenet.org).
 Once downloaded, you will need to use the scripts `script/create_splits.py` and `scripts/create_dataset.py` to create the processed dataset for training.